Revised Form 220 – Frequent Questions Answered

 QUESTION: I understand that the revised version of Standard Form 220, now called the “Cooperating Compensation Agreement,” can be used to create an agreement entitling buyer agents to a fee.
 However, I am confused about who should initiate the agreement, whether it can be included in a listing agent’s advertising, when a buyer agent should deliver it to the listing agent, and who needs to sign the form.
 Can you answer all these questions?

 ANSWER: In the past, a contract between a listing firm and a selling firm was created by an offer of compensation made in the MLS, and acceptance of that offer by the selling firm being the procuring cause of a successful transaction.
-Since offers of compensation will no longer be permitted in MLS listings, buyer agents wanting to receive cooperating compensation will need to enter into a new form of compensation agreement.
+Since offers of compensation will no longer be permitted in MLS listings, buyer agents wanting to receive cooperating compensation should enter into a new form of compensation agreement.
 Form 220 was revised in order to provide a mechanism for creating that contract.

 Firms listing properties for sale may wish to avoid fielding inquiries from multiple buyer agents about whether cooperative compensation is being offered on their listings and, if so, the amount of that compensation.
 A permissible way of doing so is advertising the amount of cooperative compensation on the listing firm’s website.
 While there is no need for that website to include a link to partially completed Form 220 (for example identifying the seller, the property address and the fee being offered), that practice would also be permissible.
-Listing agents choosing to do this should not have any such forms pre-signed by the seller or by the listing firm.

 Buyer agents seeking cooperative compensation are strongly encouraged to have a signed compensation agreement in place before submitting an offer on behalf of their buyer clients.
 While submission of a Form 220 contemporaneously with an offer is permissible, that practice is risky.
 We have previously written that if the buyer directs the buyer agent in writing to make their offer contingent on the execution of a cooperative compensation agreement, the buyer agent may explain that fact to the listing agent in an email attaching both an offer and a Form 220.
 If that circumstance should arise, buyer agents are strongly encouraged to consult with legal counsel to make sure that any conditional language in their email will be effective and achieve the intended result.

 As a reminder, the North Carolina Real Estate Commission has a rule (58A.0112(b)) prohibiting pre-printed contracts from containing any provision concerning the payment of a commission or compensation.
-Therefore, if Standard Form 2-T is used to make an offer, Form 220 may not be attached to that offer or referenced in Form 2-T in any way.
+Therefore, if Standard Form 2-T is used to make an offer, Form 220 may not be attached to that offer or referenced in Form 2-T in any way

 Finally, paragraph 3 has a blank line for agents to insert a termination date of the agreement.
-We recommend that the date inserted be 1-2 months after the settlement date that the buyer intends to propose in any offer made for the subject property.
+We recommend that the date inserted be at least 1-2 months after the settlement date that the buyer intends to propose in any offer made for the subject property.

 Release Date: 07/18/2024